dwihdyn/nlp-kaggle/README.md

 # Natural Language Processing

+### Unzip abcnews dataset & follow instruction on how to setup nltk package in notebook comment

 ## Highlights :
-1. Configuration of nltk package (follow the instruction in the notebook accordingly)
+1. Configuration of nltk package
 2. Tokenisation (Sentence, word, tweet)
 3. Exploratory Data Analysis (EDA) of a paragraph
 4. Filtering stopwords